MoniMurray/bookworms-et-al/README.md

 ### Strategy

 Our user is browsing for books, and wants an efficient, visually appealing, and secure means of book shopping.
 Being able to filter by genre and sort the product listing is a bonus.
-Website use should be intuitive.
-Branding should be clean, uncluttered, without distraction, but not sparse.
+Website use is designed to be intuitive.
+Branding is clean, uncluttered, without distraction, but not sparse.
 The features are created with user ease of use in mind.

+All interaction with the site is designed to produce a positive emotional response within the user.
+This is down to the flow of information layout, use of colour, clear and unambiguous navigation structures and user action feedback.
+There are no aggressive automatic pop-ups.
+A user can control all actions and is shown a progress indicator and feedback on financial transactions.

 ### Scope